Granting of an permanent settlement permit according to various legal bases

 - family members of German nationals

-- EU Blue Card holders
+- skilled workers and EU Blue Card holders

 - children (older than 16)

 Please refer to the services listed in the grey column on the right (“Related Services”)

 Please file an application with the Foreigners' Registration Office.
 You will either receive an invitation for a personal interview or a notification of charges.

 Please enclose with your application a copy of the documents specified in the section “Documents required”.